Meet our employees

 “In college you don’t learn how to deal with challenging people and situations; you can only learn that through experience on the job.
 At work you get thrown into situations where you have to deal with disagreements in different situations.
 In our communication training, we’re given practice in asking tough questions, dealing with different opinions with staff at associations — like about rating the riskiness of a loan — and within the agency.
 I’ve really improved at dealing with uncomfortable news.

-“Like most of my class, I had no experience with the FCA writing style.
+“Like most of my associate examiner class, I had no experience with the FCA writing style.
 It’s deductive — you start with your conclusion and work down to the details, as opposed to the more traditional college style.
-I’ve improved at that and understand why we do it that way.
+I’ve improved at that, and I understand why we do it that way.
 Writing was a weak subject for me in college.
-This way is more logical — be concise, get to the point, draw a conclusion, and support it with specific details.
-I’m more of a bullet-point writer, and generally, I’ve been allowed to do that, depending on the assignment, so there’s some scope here for personal style.”
+This way is more logical — be concise, get to the point, draw a conclusion, and support it with specific details and facts.
+I’m more of a bullet-point writer, and generally, I’ve been allowed to do that, depending on the assignment, so there’s some room here for personal style.”

-“When you’re in the office, there are plenty of people to reach out to if you need help, but you’re working on your individual assignments.”
+“When you’re in the office, there are plenty of people to reach out to if you need help, but you’re working on your individual assignments.
+I have always been able to find someone to answer any question I had.”

 Working on bank examinations